achuchulev/ec2-extensive-kitchen-terraform/README.md

-# A semple repo with example of extensive kitchen-terraform plugin usage for testing terraform configurations
+# How to use extensive kitchen-terraform plugin to test terraform configurations

 ### Prerequisites